top of page

 Final Thoughts: Avoiding the Emotional Collapse

-Marianne’s decision to invest in traveling after losing her job offer was a reaction driven by emotion.
+Marianne’s decision to invest in traveling after losing her job offer was driven by emotion.
 While it may have provided temporary relief, it didn’t address the deeper issue of over-investment in one area of her life.
-To avoid emotional collapse, it’s essential to diversify our emotional investments—just like we would with financial investments.
+It’s essential to diversify our emotional investments to avoid emotional collapse—just like we would with financial investments.
 By spreading our emotional capital across different areas of life, we build emotional resilience and protect ourselves from the inevitable changes that come our way.

 Remember, the key to emotional well-being is balance.
 Don’t let emotions drive your decisions—give yourself the time and space to think things through and make thoughtful investments in your relationships, goals, and future.